BSFA Special Appeal

-The anglophone crisis continues to devastate the lives and livelihoods of almost a million people in the NW and SW regions – and now the Covid19 pandemic is spreading rapidly throughout Cameroon and will severely affect the lives of all those who are living in abject poverty.
+The anglophone crisis continues to devastate the lives and livelihoods of almost a million people in the NW and SW regions – and COVID-19 has the potential to severely affect the lives of all those who are living in such abject poverty because of war.

-However much you are able to give, we guarantee that entire amount will go directly to the help these devastated communities.
+However much you are able to give, we guarantee that entire donation will go directly to the help these devastated communities.
 We fund all our expenses ourselves.

 Ian, Judith, Marianne, Nick and Stuart